salesforce/lwc-rfcs/text/000-dynamic-components.md

 # Drawbacks

-The biggest draback on this API is its historic abuse in the Lightning Platform: A lot of missuse of dynamic component creation.
-We will be adding a lot of guiderails to avoid developers shooting themselves in the foot.
+The biggest drawback of this feature is the historic abuse of dynamic component creation in the Lightning Platform.
+We will add guardrails to prevent developers from shooting themselves in the foot.

 # Alternatives

-We have consider very early on non-standard ways to import modules, but we belive that will put us in the wrong path in the long term.
+We considered several non-standard alternatives but we came to the conclusion that they would put us on the wrong path in the long term.

 # Adoption strategy

-This will be first allowed in OSS and depending on feedback and usage, we will be rolling it out on the Salesforce Lightning Platform as we see fit.
+This feature will initially be implemented in OSS and will be rolled out to the Salesforce Lightning Platform depending on usage and feedback.

 # How we teach this

-Dynamic imports is a standard feature (in Stage 4), and we will be documenting `lwc:dynamic` directive along with a lot of documentation explaining the anti-patterns and and when to use it (and more importantly when to not use it).
+Dynamic imports is a standard feature (in Stage 4).
+Our documentation around the `lwc:dynamic` directive should provide a comprehensive list of known anti-patterns along with details around when this feature should be used.

 # Unresolved questions